akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice’s face went pale.
 She turned to Roger.
 “My lord, I ask for a stay.
 My father—”

 Roger held up a hand.
+With a stay of judgement, such cases could drag on for months.
+But Roger was well known for his quick efficency, doubly so with royal encouragement.

-“The King’s vow supersedes all other claims.
+“There can be no stay—for the matter is clear to me.
+The King’s vow supersedes all other claims.
 The betrothal is valid.
 The land is held in trust for the King’s son.”
 He looked at Sir Guy.
 “This case is dismissed.”

 Sir Guy’s fists clenched.
 “You cannot simply—”

 “I can.
 And I have.”
 Roger rose.
 The justices followed.
 “The lady Beatrice is free to go to her father.
-This matter is closed.”
+This matter is closed and I caution all present not to pursue this further.”

 Sir Guy gathered his parchment and marched out, his face white.
 He did not look at Beatrice.
 But as he passed her, he stopped.

-“Your father is a conquered thing,” Guy hissed, his voice low and trembling.
+“Your father is a conquered thing,” Guy hissed, his voice low and trembling, but intended for all to hear.
 “He did not win this land; he bought his life with his submission.
 He turned his back on his own Saxon dead so he might feast at a Norman table, playing at being a lord while his own kin rotted in the ditches of Hastings.”

 He leaned closer, the stink of sweat clinging to him.
 “My father died for this soil to give me an inheritance.
-Yet a man who kissed the hand that struck his people is rewarded  by the King.
+Yet a man who kissed the King's hand is rewarded in his stead.
 Do not mistake it, girl, I am no villain.
 I am a son seeking to reclaim what is mine by right of blood and strength of arms.”

 He walked out before anyone could answer, the heavy thud of his boots sounding like a gavel on the hall floor.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 33 - Leave to Go
+## Chapter 33 - The Queen’s knife in my palm

-Lady Margaret quickly took Beatrice to the Queen’s solar, where the Queen nodded.
+Lady Margaret quickly took Beatrice from the hearing chamber to the Queen’s solar.
+The Queen had already mean informed of Harold’s illness.

-“Lady Margaret shall arrange two guards to accompany you.
-I will send a messenger to let Godfrey know, should he wish to join you.”
+“Lady Margaret shall arrange matters: two guards to accompany you directly to your father, and a messenger to Godfrey, if he should wish to join you.
+For the road, for it is cold—”

-She reached into a chest and drew out a warm thick cloak of fine-spun wool.
-“For the road, for it is cold.”
+The Queen reached into a chest and drew out a warm thick cloak of fine-spun wool.
 She paused, then added quietly, “And take this as well.”
-She pressed a small, sharp knife into Beatrice’s palm.
+She placed a small, sharp knife gently in Beatrice’s palm.
+The blade was leaf‑shaped, no longer than her palm, the handle wrapped in coarse linen.
 “For protection.
 I pray you will not need it.
 Go now.”

 Beatrice curtsied.
 “Thank you, Your Grace.”